Computational Neurobiology Laboratory

 Different neurons have variations in methylation patterns (methylomes).
 When profiling the methylomes, Behrens and colleagues found that neurons in the human frontal cortex formed 21 subtypes, including some subtypes that were not previously identified.
 Her group is now studying how these cell-type-specific methylome patterns are established during brain maturation, and how the maternal environment affects them.

-PhD: Biochemistry and Molecular Biology, University Autonoma, Madrid, Spain
+PhD, Biochemistry and Molecular Biology, University Autonoma, Spain